Einstein on the Beach

-Einstein on the Beach is an opera in four acts composed by Philip Glass and directed by theatrical producer Robert Wilson, who also collaborated with Glass on the work's libretto.
+Einstein on the Beach is an opera in four acts by Robert Wilson with music composed by Philip Glass.
 The opera eschews traditional narrative in favor of a formalist approach based on structured spaces laid out by Wilson in a series of storyboards which are framed and connected by five "knee plays" or intermezzos.

-The music was written "in the spring, summer and fall of 1975."
-Glass recounts the collaborative process: "I put [Wilson’s notebook of sketches] on the piano and composed each section like a portrait of the drawing before me.
-The score was begun in the spring of 1975 and completed by the following November, and those drawings were before me all the time."
-The premiere took place on July 25, 1976, at the Théâtre Municipal in Avignon, France, as part of the Avignon Festival.
+The opera's premiere occurred on July 25, 1976, at the Théâtre Municipal in Avignon, France, as part of the Avignon Festival.
 The opera contains writings by Christopher Knowles, Samuel M. Johnson and Lucinda Childs.
 It is Glass's first and longest opera score, taking approximately five hours in full performance without intermission; given the length, the audience is permitted to enter and leave as desired.

 The work became the first in Glass's thematically related Portrait Trilogy, along with Satyagraha (1979), and Akhnaten (1983).
 These three operas were described by Glass as portraits of people whose personal vision transformed the thinking of their times through the power of ideas rather than by military force.

 Composition and performance history

 Glass and Wilson first met to discuss the prospects of a collaborative work, and decided on an opera of between four and five hours in length based around a historical persona.
 Wilson initially suggested Charlie Chaplin or Adolf Hitler, whom Glass outright rejected, while Glass proposed Mahatma Gandhi (later the central figure of his 1979 opera Satyagraha).
 Albert Einstein was the eventual compromise.

-The title appears to reference the post-apocalyptic novel On the Beach by Nevil Shute.
+The title appears to reference the apocalyptic novel On the Beach by Nevil Shute.
+The opera was originally to be titled Einstein on the Beach on Wall Street but was later shortened; neither Glass nor Wilson remember when or why.

+The music was written in 1975 while Glass was in Cape Breton, Nova Scotia.
+Glass recounts the collaborative process: "I put [Wilson’s notebook of sketches] on the piano and composed each section like a portrait of the drawing before me.
+The score was begun in the spring of 1975 and completed by the following November, and those drawings were before me all the time."